Context-Based Access Control for MCP Servers: Why Static Rules Fail

 Environmental factors also influence authorization decisions through conditional access policies.
 A tool may be available only when requests originate from approved cloud environments or meet specific security posture requirements.
 An agent in a development environment cannot access production tools, regardless of its identity credentials.
 The authorization system evaluates not just who is requesting access, but where that request originates and what security controls are in place.

-Multifactor context checks combine identity with request type and context integrity to create comprehensive authorization decisions.
+Multifactor context checks combine identity with request type and context integrity to strengthen authorization decisions.
 A verified agent requesting database access must also present context that matches expected patterns and originates from validated sources.
 This layered approach prevents credential theft from enabling unauthorized data exfiltration, because stolen credentials alone cannot replicate the full context signature that legitimate requests carry.

 Benefits of Context-Based Models